braddellinger/dotfiles/README.md

 The Makefile is theoretical and hasn't been tested yet.
 It also assumes your $HOME directory is empty and may perform destructive actions. **Use the Makefile at your own risk!**

 1. Install everything at once with `make all` or individual components with `make {xxxx}`.
 Refer to [Makefile](Makefile) for options.
-2. Some configurations may require manual updates.
-Refer to the *manual* section in [Makefile](Makefile) for details.
+2. After installation, some configurations may require manual updates.
+Refer to the output of `make manual`
 3. Restart to ensure all changes take effect.

 ## Keybindings
-A summary of important keybindings.

 * [Awesome](.config/awesome/README.md)
 * [I3](.config/i3/README.md)